gnu-octave/octave-cfitsio/cfitsio/manual.md

 <acronym>GNU</acronym> Octave, the package can be installed using the following command within <acronym>GNU</acronym> Octave:
 </p>
 <div class="example">
-<pre class="example">pkg install octave-cfitsio-0.0.4.tar.gz
+<pre class="example">pkg install octave-cfitsio-0.0.5.tar.gz
 </pre></div>
 </div>
 <div class="section" id="Loading">
 <h3 class="section">1.4 Loading</h3>
 <span id="index-Loading"></span>
-<p>Regardless of the method of installing the toolkit, in order to use its functions,
+<p>Regardless of the method of installing the toolkit, in order to use its functions
 the toolkit must be loaded using the pkg load command:
 </p>
 <div class="example">